 Faculty at the College of Medicine – Tucson also engage in clinical trials to develop new, more effective therapeutic remedies for infectious diseases.
 This often involves a research study conducted to evaluate a medical procedure or medical product, such as a drug.
-Not all UA studies involve drugs or interventions.
+Not all UArizona studies involve drugs or interventions.
 Some studies use surveys or evaluate medical records to find new and better ways to help people.
 Others recruit healthy subjects, or controls, to better evaluate and compare results with those of non-healthy subjects.

 How to Participate

 Whether you are a potential clinical trial candidate as a patient or subject in the study, you would like to participate as a “healthy volunteer” for the control group, or you’re a research or clinical professional interested in collaborating with the research team — just contact the study coordinator or principal investigator listed for each individual clinical research study above.